Vinca Major Plant

 Vinca Major Vine

-The plant itself is primarily used as a groundcover because it spreads quickly and sends out new shoots along the ground.
+The Vinca Major Vine itself is primarily used as a groundcover because it spreads quickly and sends out new shoots along the ground.
 These shoots root into the soil on their own or merely stretch over rocks and other obstructions.
 This makes it highly useful as quick coverage for bare ground, around trees, and near walls or fences.
-Its fast growth necessitates pruning or cutting back at least once per year.
+Vinca Major Vine fast growth necessitates pruning or cutting back at least once per year.